Windsor and Maidenhead Borough Council: Composition

 The Borough First, Old Windsor Residents' Association and other Independents sit together as the 'Local Independents' group; two of its members sit in the council's cabinet.
 The next election is due in 2027.

 Elections

 Elections are held every four years.
 Since the last boundary changes in 2019 there have been 41 councillors elected from 19 wards.

+The next scheduled borough council election is due to be held on Thursday 6 May 2027.

 Premises

 The council is based at Maidenhead Town Hall, on St Ives Road in Maidenhead, which had been completed in 1962 for the former Maidenhead Borough Council.